-Since you must convince a potential sponsor that it is worth her/his time, and possibly money, to provide you with an internship/co-op experience, be able to tell the sponsor what you have to offer.
-In many cases, though you might not have related experience to offer, you can offer if you don't have any relevant experience such as enthusiasm,quick learner, flexibility, fresh ideas, dedication, , etc. Of course let's not forget about any specialized skills (e.g. computer programming, research, laboratory work, writing, video-production, clerical, accounting, or photography) which you can offer in exchange for obtaining more career-related, technical experience and skills from the employer/sponsor.
+Since your task is to convince a potential employer that it is worth her/his time, and possibly money, to provide you with an internship/co-op experience, be able to tell the employer what you have to offer.
+To give you some idea, think about what you can offer if you don't have any relevant experience such as enthusiasm,quick learner, flexibility, fresh ideas, dedication, , etc. Of course let's not forget about any specialized skills (e.g. computer programming, research, laboratory work, writing, video-production, clerical, accounting, or photography) which you can offer in exchange for obtaining more career-related, technical experience and skills from the employer.
 Decide what you want to learn and what you have to offer in return.

 - You may simply want a chance to have an inside look at the real world of work or the internal workings of a specific organization.

-- You may want a chance to further develop a skill you already possess by using it in a new way or by working with experts.
+- You may want a chance to further develop a skill you already possess, for example, organizational/planning by using it in a new way or by working with experts.

 Initial objectives for your internship/co-op can be established in two ways:

-- You can state your general objectives and then identify organizations which may fulfill your needs, or
+- State your general objectives and then identify organizations which may fulfill your needs, or

-- You can first identify the organization for which you want to work and then tailor your objectives to the needs of the particular organization.
+- First identify the organization for which you want to work and then customize your objectives to the needs of the particular organization.

 A way of determining objectives for your learning experience can be accomplished by:

 - Conducting an informational interview with professionals in the field you are pursuing.
 It doesn't need to be more than 20 - 30 minutes

 - Speaking to a faculty advisor or mentor about your experience